Westminster Dragoons: Precursors

+The first predecessor unit of the Westminster Dragoons was raised in London in 1779 as the London and Westminster Light Horse.
+Drawing its recruits from local merchants and bankers, The unit was raised as part of a wave of military volunteer units formed to defend Britain from foreign invasion during the American War of Independence.
+The London and Westminster Light Horse was disbanded in 1783, though Britain's entry into the French Revolutionary Wars in 1793 led the unit to be raised again in 1794 as part of the newly established British Volunteer Corps.
+Renamed the Westminster Volunteer Cavalry in 1797 with George III's permission, a barracks was built on Gray's Inn Road in 1812 to accommodate the unit.
+The regiment was disbanded again in 1829 and the barracks were decommissioned in 1830.

 Imperial Yeomanry

 Following a string of defeats during Black Week in early December 1899, the British government realised that it would need more troops than just the Regular Army to fight the Second Boer War.
 On 13 December, the decision to allow volunteer forces to serve in South Africa was made, and a royal warrant was issued on 24 December.
 This officially created the Imperial Yeomanry (IY).
 The force was organised as county service companies of approximately 115 men signed up for one year, and volunteers from the Yeomanry Cavalry and civilians (usually middle and upper class) quickly filled the new force, which was equipped to operate as Mounted infantry (see dragoon).
 Second and third contingents were sent out in the following years.

 One such unit was the 24th (Metropolitan Mounted Rifles) Battalion, consisting of 94th, 95th, 96th and 97th (Metropolitan Mounted Rifles) Companies raised in London for the second contingent on 30 March 1901.
 Later in 1901 the 28th (Westminster Dragoons) Battalion, was raised, with 127th–130th (Westminster Dragoons) Companies.

 In 1901, 16 new IY regiments raised from veterans of the first IY contingent returning from South Africa were added to the existing Yeomanry Cavalry.
 The 2nd County of London Imperial Yeomanry was formed on 24 August 1901 with four squadrons and a machine gun section, perpetuating the 24th (Metropolitan Mounted Rifles) Battalion.
 Over 800 members of the regiment served in South Africa, and the regiment was awarded the Battle Honour South Africa 1902.
 On 2 August 1902 Westminster Council granted permission for the regiment to adopt the subtitle '(Westminster Dragoons)' (to perpetuate the 1779–1829 units) and to use the city's coat-of-arms as its cap badge.
 The King approved this addition early the following year.